-- 1. APPROVES the disposal of the City's Lot 37 (No. 26) Brentham Street, Leederville, pursuant to section 3.58 of the Local Government Act 1995, via public tender: - 1.1 the Request For Tender criteria would include the terms of sale, offer, any conditions, and proposed settlement date; and
+- 1. APPROVES the disposal of the City's Lot 37 (No. 26) Brentham Street, Leederville, pursuant to section 3.58 of the Local Government Act 1995, via public tender, subject to amendment to Local Planning Scheme No. 2 (LPS2) to reclassify a portion of Lot 37 (No. 26) Brentham Street, Leederville from Public Open Space reserve to R60: - 1.1 the Request For Tender criteria would include the terms of sale, offer, any conditions, proposed settlement date, and proposed future land use; and